 Please allow 4 weeks for processing.

-In registering to play with AYSC, you agree to our Player Code of Conduct / Parent Code of Conduct.
+In registering to play with AYSC, you agree to our Player Code of Conduct and Parent / Guardian Code of Conduct.

 I hereby give consent for my child/children to play with the Aldergrove Soccer Society (known as Aldergrove Soccer Club, or AYSC) for the current season.
 I understand that with payment of fees I am now a full voting member of the Aldergrove Soccer Society.

 I, the parent/guardian of the herein named candidate(s) for a position on an Aldergrove Soccer Society team, hereby give my approval to participation in all league activities during the current season, and to receive any emergency medical aid as necessary.
 I assume all risks and hazards incidental to such participation, including transportation to and from the activities if required and do hereby waive, release and absolve indemnity and agree to hold harmless the Aldergrove Soccer Society, the organizers, sponsors, supervisors, participants and persons transporting my child/children to or from activities, from any claims arising out of an injury to my child/children, except to the extent and in the amount covered by accident or liability insurance.